kubernetes/examples/staging/volumes/scaleio/README.md

   protectionDomain: pd01
   storagePool: sp01
   secretRef: sio-secret
+  secretNamespace: scaleio-ns
   fsType: xfs
 ```
 Note the `metadata:name` attribute of the StorageClass is set to `sio-small` and will be referenced later.
+Parameters `secretRef` and `secretNamespace` are used to sepcify a fully-qualified referenced of the secret object created earlier.

 Again, remember to update other parameters to reflect your environment setup.

 Next, deploy the storage class file.